brentvatne/react-native-svgkit/README.markdown

 - Load source over HTTP
 - Look at performance..
 - Add animations to morph from one svg to another [like this](https://github.com/alexk111/SVG-Morpheus)
+- Add support for "drawing" animations [like this](https://github.com/maxwellito/vivus)